saltysystems/overworld/doc/protocol.md

 ```
 NetworkClient.send_hello("Hello world!")
 ```
-which should be processed by your `my_module` handler after it is routed through Gremlin Core.
+which should be processed by your `my_module` handler after it is routed through Saline Core.

 Built-in messages
 --------------------
-Gremlin has a few built in messages that you can reuse in your own modules.
+Saline has a few built in messages that you can reuse in your own modules.

 ### gen_response
 The general response message `gen_response` encodes an an enum of either 0=OK or 1=ERROR with optional string to describe the error.